(This Wicked Chipotle Chile Pequin Salsa relies on chipotles for flavor and chile pequins for heat! Jump to recipe here.)

 As chili peppers get smaller they tend to get hotter.
 And Chile Pequins are real small.

-Their capsaicin level is ten times stronger than a jalapeno so consider yourself warned, they are one of the hottest chilis you’ll come across.
+Their capsaicin level is 5-10 times stronger than a jalapeno so consider yourself warned, they are one of the hottest chilis you’ll come across.

 You’ll also frequently see them on the ingredient list of your favorite hot sauces.

 As seen above, they are typically paired with other chilis as their subtle, nutty flavor is less robust than their dominant heat.
 That’s what we’ll be doing here: pairing the Chile Pequin with Chipotles in Adobo to create a wicked salsa that has the best of both worlds.